5dlabs/agent-docs/docs/.taskmaster/docs/task-5/task.md

 ## Background

 For MVP, we support only the latest Streamable HTTP protocol (2025-06-18).
 Clients must send `MCP-Protocol-Version: 2025-06-18`; other versions are rejected with HTTP 400.
+Transport policy is JSON-only: SSE is disabled (no legacy HTTP+SSE); `GET /mcp` returns 405; server always responds with `Content-Type: application/json`.

 ## Implementation Guide